Yusmery Ascanio

 Yusmery del Valle Ascanio Nieves (born 20 December 1990) is a Venezuelan footballer who plays as a midfielder for Chilean Championship club Colo-Colo and the Venezuela women's national team.

+In her long career, she has been part of the Venezuelan squad at the 2010 South American Women's Football Championship, the 2014 Copa América Femenina, and the 2022 Copa América Femenina.

 Club career

 Ascanio has played the Copa Libertadores with Caracas FC.